 The box comes with the ability to record programs to watch later using “Catch-Up” mode.
 You can also pause live TV if you need to leave the room for some reason and you don’t want to miss anything from your program.

 The Tanggula box also features a multi-screen mode that lets you watch up to four channels on a single stream at the same time if you are so inclined.
 This can be useful if there is more than one big game you don’t want to miss or if you like to browse across various news channels to see how things are being reported.
 If you choose to use this mode, you can expect four times 1080P at 24 frames per second.

 Price And Is It Worth It?

-The Tanggula 128GB IPTV Box can be bought directly from the supplier and is quite expensive at $300.
-There is also an annual fee of $79 to maintain your access to Tanggula IPTV and ensure you have access to all the latest content.
+The Tanggula 128GB IPTV Box can only be bought directly from the supplier and is quite expensive at $300.

 A more price-friendly competitor is Philo TV, which costs $20 per month with no hidden fees, but that is still $240 per year.
 They only offer 60 channels at the moment, and some of the major channels aren’t there, including the major sports channels, Disney, HBO, the CW, and so on.